richorama/AzureRunMe/README.md

 AzureRunMe is a boostrap program that provides an off-the-shelf CSPKG file that you can upload to Windows Azure Compute and just run.

-From there you can upload your code via ZIP files in Blob Storage and kick off your processes in a repeatable way, just by changing configuration.
+From there you can upload your code via ZIP files in Blob Storage and kick off your processes in a repeatable way, just by changing configuraon.

-AzureRunMe preconfigures Remote Desktop access, making it easy to debug and diagnose problems.

 If you are using Java, Clojure, C++ or other languages this might be the quickest way to get your code running in Azure without having to worry about building any .NET code.